Cougar: Social spacing and interactions

-Like almost all cats, the cougar is a mostly solitary animal.
+The cougar is a mostly solitary animal.
 Only mothers and kittens live in groups, with adults meeting rarely.
-While generally loners, cougars will reciprocally share kills with one another and seem to organize themselves into small communities defined by the territories of dominant males.
+Subadult cougars of same sexes have been known to temporarily form sibling groups.
+While generally loners, cougars will reciprocally share kills and seem to organize themselves into small communities defined by the territories of dominant males.
 Cats within these areas socialize more frequently with each other than with outsiders.